Technigo/project-chatbot/README.md

 built with html, js and css.
-multiple improvements possible: validation of user name, and less repeating of similar functions.
+multiple improvements possible: validation of user name, and less repeating of similar functions. also make it responsive

 ## View it live

-get your tea here https://bubbleteabot.netlify.app
+get your tea here: <https://bubbleteabot.netlify.app>